-Alliance of People Protecting Lands in Appalachia is an informal organization, simply a network of people watching out for each other’s land.
+Alliance of People Protecting Lands in Appalachia is a network of people watching out for each other’s land.
 It is not legally binding, has no liabilities, and there are no dues for its members.
 You do not have to be a member of CCA to be in APPAL.
-If you have any questions or are interested in becoming a member of APPAL contact Jeannie Kirkhope at email@example.com
+If you have any questions or are interested in becoming a member of APPAL contact Jeannie Kirkhope at firstname.lastname@example.org

 - Whereas CCA is a network of faith-based people raising a prophetic voice for Appalachia and her people, The APPAL Project offers a concrete, action-oriented expression of this mission.